PLSysSec/cse127-website/cse127-fall19/docs/pa/pa6.md

 ## Overview

-TODO: adapt overview to include Part 1 and Part 5

-In this project, you will investigate vulnerabilities in widely used cryptographic hash functions, including length-extension attacks and collision vulnerabilities, and an implementation vulnerability in a popular digital signature scheme.
+In this project, we'll start by investigating Vigenere ciphers, then move on to investigating vulnerabilities in widely used cryptographic hash functions, including length-extension attacks and collision vulnerabilities, and an implementation vulnerability in a popular digital signature scheme.

-TODO: does this apply just to Part 1
-For these problems, solve by hand or write a program (perhaps in Python).

 ## Part 1: Vigenere ciphers

 [TODO: do we need to explain Vigenere cipher?]

+For these problems, solve by hand or write a program (perhaps in Python).

 ### 1a.